OpenPhysProject/OpenPhys/README.md

 Check if you have node (at-least 0.10.x)
 "node -v"
-If you don't have node, go install it form http://nodejs.org/
+If you don't have node, go install it form http://nodejs.org/ ** NOTE node v 0.12.0 will not work, and there is an outstanding bug with them for it.

 Check if you have yeoman, bower, grunt, and gulp installed.
 "npm yo -v"